Computable Folner sequences of amenable groups: Preliminaries

 is computably enumerable. \end{itemize} \end{df} An easy folklore argument shows that every finitely generated group with decidable word problem can be presented as an enumerated group $(\mathbb{N} , \star , ^{-1}, 1)$ such that $\star$ and the corresponding $^{-1}$ are computable functions.
 This also holds in the case of the free group $\mathbb{F}_{\omega}$ with the free basis $\omega = \{ 0 , \ldots , i , \ldots \}$.
 From now on let us fix such a presentation of $\mathbb{F}_{\omega}$:

-We emphasize that this group is {\em computable}!
+We emphasize that this group is {\em computable}, i.e. its operations are computable functions!
 For every recursively presented group $G= \langle X\rangle$ and a natural homomorphism $\rho : \mathbb{F}_{\omega} \rightarrow G$ (taking $\omega$ onto $X$) we obtain that $\rho$ is a numbering of a computably enumerable presentation of $G$.
 This argument can be generalized as follows.

 \begin{lm} Assume that $(G, \nu )$ is a numbered group and the set $\mathsf{Wrd}^=_{\nu}$ is computably enumerable.

 Then $G$ has a computably enumerable presentation $\nu^0 : (\mathbb{N} , *, ^{-1}, 1) \to G$. \end{lm}